annzenna/Scan-Your-Local-Network-for-Open-Ports/README.md

 # Unnecessary Exposure – Every open port increases the attack surface.

 # OUTCOME RECEIVED
-# IP addre, ubnet Mak and IP Range Identified
+# IP address, subnet Mak and IP Range Identified
-# canned the open ports
+# scanned the open ports
-# Identified the rik of the open port
+# Identified the risk of the open port
 # Undertood the limit